babaluis/babaluis/README.md

 ## 💸 Xpreços
 A comparison platform to compare prices of products in Angola, and enable them to find the shop locations, set a reminder once a price drops and be aware of how the economic graph of products is moving.
-Tech stack: PHP, Bootstrap, JavaScript, React, SQL, jQuery, API, Google Recaptcha, Cloudflare, Git, and Laravel.
+Tech stack: PHP, Bootstrap, JavaScript, React, SQL, jQuery, API, Google Recaptcha, Cloudflare, Git, Node and Laravel.
   ✅ User types: Common and Merchant
   ✅ Secure login and Registration
   ✅ Prices history & Comparison
-  ✅ Geolocation of the Shop where you want to get the price ✅ On release 1.2, payment will come via phone
+  ✅ Use of playwright, node-fetch, cheerio, and batches ✅ Geolocation of the Shop where you want to get the price ✅ On release 1.2, payment will come via phone
   ✅ Delivery service for release 1.2